If you are thinking about applying to Westmont College, there is no application fee, which means it is free to apply.

 Does Westmont College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Westmont College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Westmont College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Westmont College?

-❌ No, Westmont College is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application.
+❌ No, Westmont College is test optional, so you can choose whether or not to include your test scores.
+If you have higher than average scores, you may want to send them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is Westmont College's acceptance rate?